rachelmrgls/fractalizer/README.md

 -fix controls/add dropdown thingy (thomas)
 -apollonian gasket, with translucency (bubbles + random bubbly colors); look at assignment 3 refraction stuff; colored based on bubble size, smaller bubbles more translucent;
-a light that moves with the camera
+a light that moves with the camera fix index page/do writeup
--make julia2d + 3d color like mandelbrot (all indices instead of just 1)
-fix index page/do writeup

--make smaller and then scale so that people can play at shitty resolutions on shitty computers/find screen recording software thats free + records mac audio
+!!!!make smaller and then scale so that people can play at shitty resolutions on shitty computers/find screen recording software thats free + records mac audio

 -make file uploader for music